Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Introduction

 Evolutionary algorithms (EAs) \cite{back1997handbook,vcrepinvsek2013exploration} which are inspired by nature, have shown powerful searching ability for the global optimum with few restrictions.
 Also, since EAs are direct methods, the implementations are much simpler than other conventional methods.
+EAs have been widely used in the community of network science and engineering~\cite{gong2018community,du2019network,wu2018particle}.
+For example, a novel memetic algorithm which can preserve the community structure is proposed for the network embedding problem in \cite{gong2018community}.
 As one of the most powerful evolutionary algorithm, differential evolution (DE) \cite{das2011differential,wang2011differential,liu2010hybridizing} has shown superior performance over other heuristic algorithms on very complex searching and optimization problems.
 The control parameters of DE are few and it is highly efficient \cite{das2011differential}.
 This motivates us to solve the constrained optimization problem based on DE.
 However, since the weights adaptation involves all links in the network for a given period of time \cite{hu2018individual}, the dimension of the optimal solution is relatively high.
-And solving this kind of large-scale optimization problem \cite{yang2008large} is a challenging problem in the community of evolutionary computation.
-In addition, how to achieve the tradeoff between constraint and objective function is another difficulty.
+Solving this kind of large-scale optimization problem \cite{yang2008large} is a challenging problem in the community of evolutionary computation.
+In addition, how to achieve the trade-off between the constraint and objective function is another difficulty.

-Motivated by the above considerations, a dynamic constrained optimization problem of weights adaptation for heterogeneous epidemic spreading networks based on SIS model is formulated.
+Motivated by the above considerations, a dynamic constrained optimization problem of weights adaptation for heterogeneous epidemic spreading networks based on SIS model {(In this manuscript, we only consider SIS model and SIR model will be studied in the future work)} is formulated.
 To deal with the high-dimensional optimization problem, a novel constrained cooperative coevolution ($C^3$) strategy which can separate the original high-dimensional search space into some low-dimensional ones by random grouping strategy is proposed.
-The $\epsilon$ constraint-handling technique is employed to achieve the tradeoff between constraint and objective function.
+The $\epsilon$ constraint-handling technique is employed to achieve the trade-off between the constraint and objective function.
 Moreover, as a commonly used variant of the classical DE, the differential evolution with neighborhood search (NSDE) \cite{yang2007making} algorithm is employed as the optimizer for these sub-problems.